-Daniella Levine Cava Mayor Levine Cava
+Daniella Levine Cava Paniella Levine Car From:

-Subject:
+Social Equity Statement for Ordinance Relating to Certain Residential Building Subject:

-Social Equity Statement for Ordinance Relating to Certain Residential Building Owners' Obligation to Residents When a Residential Building is Deemed Unsafe, Including the Responsibility to House and Pay for Relocation Costs of Displaced
+Owners' Obligation to Residents When a Residential Building is Deemed Unsafe, Including the Responsibility to House and Pay for Relocation Costs of Displaced

-Residents - File No. 212521
+Residents - File No. 220089

-The proposed ordinance amends Section 8-5 of the Miami-Dade County Code to hold residential building owners responsible for providing alternate housing for displaced residents, and paying costs associated with relocation, when a building with 25 units or more is deemed unsafe by the Building Official having jurisdiction and must be vacated.
+The proposed ordinance amends Section 8-5 of the Miami-Dade County Code to hold residential building owners responsible for providing alternate housing for displaced residents, and paying costs associated with relocation, when a building is deemed unsafe by the Building Official having jurisdiction and must be vacated.
 Furthermore, should the residential building owner fail to timely relocate residents, the code amendment empowers Miami-Dade County to assist in the relocation.
 Any costs incurred by the County as result of the relocation efforts are to be assessed to the building owner and the owner advised via a Notice of Required Payment of Costs of Resident Relocation.
 In the event of non-payment, the Ordinance provides the County authorization to recover costs via lien against the property subject of the violation or upon any other property owned by the same individual/entity.